haroldparis/origines/README.md

 Use Origines:
 -------------

 Origines is in pre-release.
-You may use it for production, but there is still a long way to go to optimize the code.
-I think it's cool enough to be tested and used and to show some potential.
+You may use it for production, but there is still a way to go to optimize the code and add more features.
+I think it's cool enough to be tested and used and I believe it shows some potential.

+### Add your own logos (or other graphics):

+All the themes images (icons, favicons, official logo, etc) are available in /origines/img/.
+You can modify them.

+If you want to display your logo (max 30px height) in the top navigation bar in replacement of your WordPress title, you can register it in the header.php template (line 59) using the origines_logo function.
+Your logo must be placed in /origines/img/ (via FTP or prior to uploading the theme)

+### Widgets:

 Origines is fully widgetized.
 You've got:
-- Hero: for displaying a Hero unit or whatever you want on the front page.
-Use the it and add a text widget as an example.
+- Hero: for displaying a Hero unit or whatever you want on the front page just on top of the articles.
+Use it and add a text widget as an example.
 If it's not used, you will have a header by default showing your blog title and blog description.
 - Sidebar: well... the sidebar.
 - 4 footers: from left to right.
 If you use 1, 2 or only 3 of them, they will automatically adjust in width to the content... which I think is cool. ^^
 - 2 menus: available in the Appearance > Menus.
 Only the header one is used for the moment, but I plan to add a second one in the footer for SEO purpose for large sites in a clic-to-show box.

-The classic template is content + sidebar, but I've created a full-width template which doesn't show the sidebar.
-This can be selected in the model selection in Page's Attributes.

 If you want to use the Hero widget to display a...
 Hero unit.
 Here is an example of the code you will have to put in a text widget: